harvard-dce/mh-opsworks/README.md

 ## What you get

-* Complete isolation for matterhorn production, staging, and development environments with environment parity,
+* Complete isolation for opencast production, staging, and development environments with environment parity,
 * OpsWorks layers and EC2 instances for your admin, engage, worker, and support nodes,
 * Automated monitoring and alarms via Ganglia and aws cloudwatch,
 * A set of custom chef recipes that can be used to compose other layer and instance types,
 * A flexible configuration system allowing you to scale instance sizes appropriately for your cluster's role,
 * Security out of the box - instances can only be accessed via ssh keys and most instances are isolated to a private network,
-* Automated matterhorn git deployments via OpsWorks built-ins,
+* Automated opencast git deployments via OpsWorks built-ins,
-* The ability to create and destroy matterhorn clusters completely, including all attached resources,
+* The ability to create and destroy opencast clusters completely, including all attached resources,
-* Optional tagged matterhorn logging to [loggly](http://loggly.com),
+* Optional tagged opencast logging to [loggly](http://loggly.com),
 * Optional newrelic integration,
-* A set of high-level rake tasks designed to make managing your OpsWorks matterhorn cluster easier,
+* A set of high-level rake tasks designed to make managing your OpsWorks opencast cluster easier,
 * A way to switch between existing clusters to make collaboration easier,
 * A MySQL RDS database that's monitored with cloudwatch alarms, and
 * Rake level docs for each task, accessed via "rake -D <task name>".